Harry Potter’s Edinburgh: 6 Sites to Visit

 Site #6: Balmoral Hotel

-A little less humble, Balmoral Hotel is where Rowling wrote the books after the rose to fame (in room 552 to be exact).
+A little less humble, Balmoral Hotel is where Rowling wrote the books after she rose to fame (in room 552 to be exact).
+The hotel is also one of the more prominent buildings comprising Edinburgh’s landscape.

 Geeking Out